ceogawa/ciaHomebound/README.md

 This project was developed in Unity using an Android build profile using the Oculus Quest 2.
 (Has not been playtested on other versions of the Quest/other VR headsets)

+**Abstract**:
-Abstract: Users will play as a child tasked with unpacking their bedroom after moving.
+Users will play as a child tasked with unpacking their bedroom after moving.
 We want to both stimulate memory recall and provide a sense of closure for dementia patients.
 Rehoming
 \and moving can be a very scary and intense process for individuals with dementia.
 We created an environment that dementia patients could call their own.
 We place players in a childhood